High-Precision Redshifts for Type Ia Supernovae with the Nancy Grace Roman Space Telescope P127 Prism: Simulation and Analysis Methods

 Prior to dispersing the simulated direct images we assign each source in the direct images a model spectrum.
 Briefly, the simulated direct images contain stars and galaxies and while they also contain SNe~Ia, the rates employed result in too few SNe for our analysis (for more details we refer the reader to \citealt{Wang2022} and references therein).

 Therefore, we begin by overlaying additional SNe into the direct images as point sources.
 Typical SNe~Ia simulations begin by selecting a random redshift from a rate model, and then computing \sn model magnitudes at each phase.
 To simulate an appropriate magnitude range, we simulate with a different approach in which random magnitudes are chosen in the range $22.4 \leq m_{F106}\, [\mathrm{AB\ mag}] \leq 28.7$, and the corresponding redshift is determined for each magnitude (corresponding to SNe~Ia approximately within $0.5 \lesssim z \lesssim 3.0$).
 We overlay the SNe into the direct images with a synthetic apparent magnitude chosen first instead of choosing a redshift first and then letting the apparent magnitude be decided by the cosmology, \sn phase, and line of sight dust attenuation.
 This approach is motivated by the need to acquire a large enough sample of fainter SNe, because we expect the accuracy of inferred redshifts to deteriorate for fainter SNe, while still completing the simulations within a realistic time-frame, owing to the computationally expensive nature of the simulations.
 Choosing the apparent magnitude first allows us to have a well-known magnitude distribution for the overlaid SNe~Ia.
 For the \sn model template, we employ an extension of the SALT2 \sn model that extends into the near-IR \citep{Guy2007, Pierel2018}.
 This model provides rest-frame SN~Ia spectra from 1700\,\AA\ to 2.5\,$\mu$m, and with phases $-19$\,days to $+50$\,days relative to optical peak.
+The SALT2 model employed here is a fiducial model, i.e., it assumes $x1 = c = 0$.
+While this model does not fully capture the diversity in SNe~Ia, it still serves our main purpose of the assessing the redshift recovery for a typical SN Ia at any given redshift.
+This work is largely focused on analyzing how the S/N affects redshift recovery, for which our model for an average SN Ia at each redshift appears sufficient (see \cref{sec:fitting} and the discussion in \cref{sec:efficiency}).
+The diversity of SNe Ia and the analysis of other SN Ia subtypes, which are known to have variable intrinsic brightness and different spectral features (e.g., 91bg or 91T), will be addressed in a future work.